 When you send your paper to more than one venue, what will likely happen is that your work will be accepted by two or three less relevant publishers while being still under consideration by a much better acknowledged one or, even more exciting, by a venue that actually pays.
-This situation might be difficult to resolve: should you risk rejecting the successful submissions for the uncertain the better one or should just take the first chance you get?
+This situation might be difficult to resolve: should you risk rejecting the less relevant publishers while you wait for the best venue to accept your submission, or should you rather take the first chance you get at being published?

 Know more: Integrity and quality in research.

-Also called redundant publication, duplicate publication is also a misconduct practiced by many authors whose priority seems to be publishing at any cost, disregarding transparency and ethics in science.
-It consists in the publication of a paper very similar to one previously published by the same author, with no acknowledgements concerning sources and without permission from the copyright holder.
-Normally, authors expect to hide the obvious similarities adding a new title and modifying the abstract.
-The data set, conclusion and finding are, however, the same as the previously published paper.
+Also called redundant publication, duplicate publication is also a misconduct practiced by many authors whose priority seems to be publishing at any cost, disregarding aspects such as transparency and ethics in science.
+It consists in publishing a paper that is very similar to one previously published by the same author, with no acknowledgements concerning sources and without permission from the copyright holder.
+Normally, authors expect to hide the obvious similarities by adding a new title and modifying the abstract.
+The data set, conclusion and findings are, however, the same as the previously published paper.
 Unlike simultaneous submission, it can be many years until the redundant paper is published.